Have you heard of link cloaking, but you’re unsure what it’s all about? It sounds like something sinister – but it really isn’t!

-Using a link cloaker like ThirstyAffiliates allows me to protect my commissions from theft and ensure that I get 100% of the reward for my effort as an affiliate marketer.
+Using a link cloaker like ThirstyAffiliates allows you to protect your commissions from theft and ensure that you get 100% of the reward for your efforts as an affiliate marketer.

 How Does Link Cloaking Work?

 Cloaking an affiliate link works by sending the visitor via a URL redirection.
 If you’re not overly technical, that’s okay.
 You don’t need to know the ins and outs of how link cloaking works to benefit from it.
-Just try to hang with me as I explain the overall concept in simple terms.
+Let’s begin by explaining the overall concept in simple terms.

 A URL redirect is basically just a dummy URL that points the visitor’s browser somewhere else.
 The page itself doesn’t exist on your site, it’s just a placeholder.